 API Study Abroad and Intern Abroad Scholarships

-API awards approximately $450,000 in study abroad scholarships annually ranging from $250 -$1,000 per student.
+API awards approximately $500,000 in study abroad scholarships annually ranging from $250 -$1,000 per student.
 To maximize the number of students who benefit from API scholarships, API awards a maximum of $1,000 per student.
 As such, students who may be eligible for multiple sources of funds from API (e.g., an affiliate scholarship and a Gilman matching award) are advised that the total contribution from API cannot exceed $1,000.
 Participants may apply for multiple API scholarships (though may only be awarded one) and are encouraged to refer to the list of additional scholarship and funding resources included below.
 Participants on intensive month, work/teach/volunteer, customized, or faculty-led programs are not eligible for API scholarships.

 Deadlines for the API scholarships are as follows:

 - FALL/YEAR: June 10